hutscape/palm/readme.md

 # Palm

-> Measure UV, temperature and humidity outdoors on a keychain 🗝 hanging on a backpack 🎒.
+> Measure UV, temperature and humidity outdoors with a keychain 🗝 hanging on a backpack 🎒.

 > Users can sync the logged data from the keychain through their mobile phone/browser or press a button to display the current sensor values.